-In order to understand the difference between the two we first need to know the use-cases that each solves today.
+To understand the difference between Monitors and Scheduled Searches, you'll first need to know the use cases that each solution solves today.

 Scheduled searches solve two main use cases: